-The fitness world is full of amazing discoveries and new health trends every day.
+The fitness world is full of amazing discoveries and new health trends daily.
 Sadly, not all of them are entirely accurate.
-In a perfect world, it would be easy to meet your goals and find little fitness shortcuts, but sometimes, it’s just not the case.
-We're here to point a few of them out to make sure you’re doing what’s best in the long run and not making false expectations and unhealthy goals or workouts!
+It would be easy to meet your goals in a perfect world and find little fitness shortcuts, but sometimes, it’s just not the case.
+So we’re here to point a few of them out to make sure you’re doing what’s best in the long run and not making false expectations and unhealthy goals or workouts!
 This time, we’re looking at targeted fat loss.

 Targeted fat loss is the idea behind burning fat from one particular area of your body.
 Usually, that’s your arms, thighs, bum or abs.
 There’s a good reason for that too.
 These are the areas of your body where fat builds the easiest, so that’s where it stays.
-To get rid of this fat, many diets and exercise plans suggest that doing exercises there will burn that fat; like ab exercises for a smaller stomach, for example.
+To get rid of this fat, many diets and exercise plans suggest that doing exercises there will burn that fat, like ab exercises for a smaller stomach.

 Most people have tried or believed it at some point or another.
-It is pretty much everywhere after all.
+It is pretty much everywhere, after all.
 Sadly though, it is a myth.
-Targeted fat loss just does not work.
+Targeted fat loss does not work.
 There are many reasons for it too, and we’ll talk you through it.

-- You are neglecting the rest of your body and overtraining at the same time.
+- You are neglecting the rest of your body and overtraining simultaneously.

-These are both HUGE issues that you NEED to address for the sake of your health; in the long and the short term.
-Doing this will just make things harder for yourself, even if you work harder than ever before.
+These are both huge issues that you need to address for the sake of your health in the long and the short term.
+But, unfortunately, doing this will make things harder for you, even if you work harder than ever before.

 On top of cardio, strength exercises are still a good idea too.
-When you train where you want to lose the fat from, you’re going to improve your muscle definition, and that’s a good start.
-What’s even better though is compound exercises (like these).
-They make you work more muscle than you are doing outside of the compound workout and burn more calories.
+When you train in the area you want to lose the fat from, you’re going to improve your muscle definition, and that’s a good start.
+What’s even better, though, is compound exercises (like these).
+They make you work more muscle than you do outside of the compound workout and burn more calories.
 Not only do you burn more in the workout, but you raise your resting energy expenditure AND get the afterburn effect too.
-Talk about efficient!
+Talk about efficiency!

-Before you go and start your awesome newly found exercise methods, there’s another VITAL thing you need to think about though, and that’s your diet.
+Before you go and start your awesome newly found exercise methods, there’s another VITAL thing you need to think about, though, and that’s your diet.
 Ultimately, fat loss is dependent on your diet more than anything else.
-You need to be consuming under your daily caloric maintenance needs to burn fat at all.
-Usually by around 250 calories per day in a combination of diet and exercises.
+Therefore, you need to be consuming under your daily caloric maintenance needs to burn fat at all, usually by around 250 calories per day in a combination of diet and exercise.

 For more info, check out our fundamentals of weight loss!